BerkeleyAutomation/gqcnn/docs/source/replication/replication.rst

 **We highly encourage method 1.** Note that method 2 is computationally expensive as training takes roughly 24 hours on a Nvidia Titan Xp GPU.
 Furthermore, the raw datasets are fairly large in size.

+Please keep in mind that GQ-CNN models are sensitive to the following parameters used during dataset generation:
+   #.
+The robot gripper
+   #.
+The depth camera
+   #.
+The distance between the camera and workspace.
+As a result, we cannot guarantee performance of our pre-trained models on other physical setups.

 For more information about the pre-trained models and sample inputs for the example policy, see :ref:`pre-trained-models` and :ref:`sample-inputs`.

 Using a Pre-trained Model